Spugnam/Coursera-Machine-Learning/README.md

 # Coursera-Machine-Learning
 Andrew Ng Coursera Machine Learning

-All assignments completed.
+- All assignments completed.
-Used vectorized expressions as much as possible
+- Used vectorized expressions as much as possible.